 When you’re living in a big and densely populated city like Manila or Quezon City, especially in business hubs, the price range for rent can be quite expensive, and the space will most probably be small.
 Moving out of your family home can already be quite a daunting experience, but moving into a boring studio apartment which has probably been lived in by a number of other people can be even more horrifying.

-But because you’ll be living alone, you’ll have to make your studio apartment fit for living.
+But because you’ll be living alone, you will have to make your studio apartment fit for living.
 Here’s how you can decorate your studio apartment and actually make it your own personal space.

 Create different heights and separate levels in your space